 It’s easy to get carried away in the summer with late-night dancing, drinking margaritas on the patio and indulging in high-calorie foods such as fries, chips and hot wings.
 Revamp your mind and body after a rowdy summer weekend with a triple-threat combo of superfoods, water and rest.

 Hydrating your body is important to flushing toxins out of your body, as well as eating extra helpings of veggie and fruit superfoods.
-Brandon Hannifin, massage therapist at Elements Chandler/Ahwatukee, suggests wheatgrass and natural superfoods such as watermelon and blueberries to help cleanse your system and boost your blood health.
-Hannifin also suggests expediting the recovery process of summertime fun by getting regular massages to help minimize the summer toxins that build up in your body.
+We suggest wheatgrass and natural superfoods such as watermelon and blueberries to help cleanse your system and boost your blood health.

 All I Have to Do is Dream